Theory of Computation

 Completeness: Full credit for all problems is based on both sufficient intermediate work (the lack of which often produces a “justify” comment) and the final "answer".
 There are many ways of solving most problems, and we need to understand exactly how you chose to solve each one.
 A good rule of thumb: if you were to present your solution to the class and everyone would understand the steps, the level of detail should be sufficient.

 Succinctness: The work and solutions that you submit should be long enough to convey exactly why the answer you get is correct, yet short enough to be easily digestible by someone with a basic knowledge of the material.
 If you find yourself doing more than half a page of dense algebra, generating more than a dozen numeric values or using more than a page or two per problem, you are probably not being succinct.
 Clearly indicate your final answer if appropriate.
-Note: it is usually best to rewrite your solution to a problem before you hand it in; often you can make the solution much more succinct.
+Note: for problem sets, it is usually best to rewrite your solution to a problem before you hand it in; often you can make the solution much more succinct.

 - Honor Code.
 All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the academic integrity policy.
 Violations of the policy may include: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, resubmission, and aiding academic dishonesty.
 All incidents of academic misconduct will be reported to the Honor Code Council (email@example.com; 303-735-2273).
 Students who are found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code Council as well as academic sanctions from the faculty member.
 Additional information regarding the academic integrity policy can be found at the Honor Code Office website.